rajeevamatya/eduki-hugo-site/content/en/grade-6/Statistics and Probability/Mean/index.md

 ---
 title: "03 Mean and its measure of variability"
 description: "The article discusses the concept of mean as a measure of center of distribution.
-It explains the mean as a fair share or leveling out and as the balance point of distribution."fair share" or the balance point."
+It explains the two ways to understand the mean - as a "fair share" or "leveling out" and as the balance point of the distribution.
+Examples are provided to illustrate these concepts."fair share" or the balance point."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00